rhuanbarros/quiz-study-trainer/README.md

-# 📚 Machine Learning Interview Preparation Trainer
+# 📚 Machine Learning Interview Preparation Quiz Trainer

 ## 🚀 Problem Addressed
 I have needed to study some topics in machine learning, but I haven’t found any good specific quizzes about them.